 References and referees

 When you apply for jobs, postgraduate training and scholarships, you will usually need at least one academic referee who has some general familiarity with your work and progress over a period of time.
 Your Personal Tutor is one person who will normally do this.
-You can also ask other members of academic staff (i.e. lecturers and professors) to act as referees as well as or instead of your Personal Tutor; however, graduate teaching assistants and tutors will refer you to a member of academic staff.
+You can also ask other members of academic staff (i.e. lecturers and professors) to act as referees as well as or instead of your Personal Tutor.
+However, many class tutors are graduate teaching assistants, completing their PhDs and they will not be able to provide you with a reference and instead will refer you to a member of academic staff.

 In order that references can be as accurate and supportive as possible, please supply your referees with copies of your curriculum vitae (CV), let them know why you are applying, and keep them informed of your triumphs and tragedies.
 If you believe that you have some quality or experience that is especially relevant to a particular application, please make a point of telling your referees.